Azure/mapotf/doc/t/update_in_place.md

 # Update In Place Transform Block

-The `update_in_place` transform block is a powerful tool in Terraform that allows you to modify existing blocks in place.
+The `update_in_place` transform block is a powerful tool in Mapotf that allows you to modify existing blocks in place.
 This is particularly useful when you want to add or modify attributes of a resource without recreating it.

 ## Arguments